-The library, designed by RSHP – Rogers-Stirk Harbour + Partners studio, represents the core of the entire complex, a structure immersed in nature with a sloping green roof that becomes a natural open-air theatre.
+The library, designed by RSHP – Rogers-Stirk Harbour + Partners studio, represents the core of the entire complex, a structure surrounded by the nature with a sloping green roof that becomes a natural open-air theatre.

-The system solutions are oriented towards reducing consumption, limiting emissions into the atmosphere and maximising the use of renewable sources: in particular the use of multi-purpose heat pumps coupled with geothermal probes for the production of energy fluids for heating and cooling.
+The systems solutions are everywhere oriented to the reduction of consumption, limitation of emissions into the atmosphere and maximization of the use of renewable sources: in particular the use of multipurpose heat pumps coupled with geothermal probes for the production of energy fluids for heating and cooling.

 Concerning the energy production, the central element of the plant is an innovative liquid geothermal ring system in association with multipurpose heat pumps.

 For the electrical systems, the general electrical distribution network originates from a single transformer station located in a barycentric position in the technology control room.